sophiasun0515/sophiasun0515.github.io/_pages/life blog.md

 layout: page
 title: life
 permalink: /life/
-description: Outside from research and work, I have two kitties (Noel 阿肥 and Yuki 阿皮) and grow some indoor plants.
-I like snowboarding, hiking, traveling, and video editing.
-I play the piano and little bit of ukulele, and sometimes go to concert or musicals (Rent is my favorite!).
+description: Outside from research and work, I have two kitties (Noel 大胖 and Yuki 阿皮) and grow some indoor plants.
+I like snowboarding, skiing, hiking, traveling, and visiting museums.
+I play the piano and little bit of ukulele, and sometimes go to concert or musicals (Rent and Les Misérables are my favorite!).
 nav: true
 display_categories: [work, fun]
 horizontal: false